History of the Anglo Foreign Lodges Association

 The other French speaking Lodge - L'Entente Cordiale No.2796 - was founded in 1899 and one of the originators was again the Grand Master the Prince of Wales also known as the 'Peacemaker' who in 1904 as King Edward VII contributed to the Entente Cordiale between England and France.
 Again the Ritual of this Lodge is worked in French.

-During the middle of the 1800s many Italians emigrated abroad, those from the south
+During the middle of the 1800s many Italians emigrated abroad, those from the south of Italy

 (il mezzogiorno) and from Sicily, mainly to the United States of America and from the north of Italy (il settentrione) to South America, Argentina in particular and to the rest of Europe. by far the greatest numbers to Britain.